Chronic Myeloid Leukemia (CML): Chemotherapy

 Giving your mind a rest.
 Having chemotherapy can be stressful.
 Taking breaks between cycles can let you get an emotional break between treatments.

-What are the medicines used to treat CML?
+What medicines are used to treat CML?

 The medicines used most often for CML include: